April 22, 2026

 Frequently Asked Questions About Truck Accident Settlements in Florida

-What is the average truck accident settlement in Florida?
+What is the average settlement for a Florida truck accident?

 Truck accident settlements in Florida range from $50,000 for minor injuries to over $10 million for catastrophic injuries or wrongful death.
 There is no fixed average because each case depends on factors like injury severity, medical costs, lost income, and the degree of the trucking company’s negligence.